The Cloud Assumption That Doesn't Hold at the Grid Edge

 1. Physics-Informed Models Don't Need Frequent Retraining

-Unlike statistical ML models that drift with data distribution changes, physics-informed models encode fundamental laws — thermodynamics, electrochemistry, electrical engineering principles.
-The dQ/dV analysis methodology doesn't change when your battery ages; it detects the aging itself.
+Unlike statistical ML models that drift with data distribution changes, physics-informed models encode fundamental laws such as thermodynamics, electrochemistry, and electrical engineering principles.
+The dQ/dV method does not need to be reinvented every time the battery ages.
+It is designed to detect the aging itself.

 The model weights are set during the initial calibration phase using the operator's own baseline data.
 Subsequent "updates" are calibration adjustments, not full retraining cycles.